TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-05/SEC-05 answer.md

 Below you will see the encrypted messages i received from Ben.
 1. Below you can see the encrypted message i got from Ben, I decrypt this message.
 ![SS](../../00_includes/SEC-05/benskeymsg.png)
-2. Below you can see me decrypting the message i got above to read the key i need to decrypt his message for assignment 4.
+2. Below you can see me converting the message i got above to read the key i need to decrypt his message for assignment 4.
 ![SS](../../00_includes/SEC-05/benskeyforass4.png)
 3. Below you can see me decrypting Ben's message.
 ![SS](../../00_includes/SEC-05/benmsg.png)